Home » Blogs » Mutual Funds » AMC SIP: Meaning, Functions, Role & Benefits

 What is an AMC SIP

 An Asset Management Company (AMC) SIP is a specific method of investing where the investor sets up a Systematic Investment Plan directly with the fund house rather than through a third-party broker or distributor.
 In this arrangement, the AMC handles the registration, payment mandates, and execution of the monthly installments.
-When wondering what is AMC SIP, you are essentially looking at a direct link between your bank account and the fund house’s portal.
+When wondering what AMC SIP is, you are essentially looking at a direct link between your bank account and the fund house’s portal.
 This method is often preferred by those who want to avoid the technical glitches that can sometimes occur when using external investment platforms or stockbrokers.

 For example, if you choose to invest ₹3,000 every month in a mutual fund directly through the AMC’s app or website, it is an AMC SIP.
 The amount is automatically deducted from your bank account and invested in the selected fund on a fixed date each month.